 - All applicants must apply and be granted admission to Union University.

-- All applicants must present a cumulative grade point average of 2.5 on a 4.0 scale.
+- All applicants must present and maintain a 2.5 minimum cumulative GPA on a 4.0 scale.

 - All applicants must submit a completed ATEP application for admission to the Program Director by the deadline of April 1 for formal enrollment in the following fall semester.